Kioubit/FlapAlerted/README.md

 - `-webhookUrlStart`: URL for when a flap event starts; can be specified multiple times
 - `-webhookUrlEnd`: URL for when a flap event ends; can be specified multiple times
 - `-webhookTimeout`: Timeout for HTTP requests
-- `webhookInstanceName`: Optional instance name to send as a header
+- `-webhookInstanceName`: Optional instance name to send as a header

 Payload: Flap event data is sent as a JSON string in the request body.